llamafolio/evm-indexer/README.md

 # EVM Indexer

-> Minimalistic EVM-compatible blockchain indexer written in rust.
+> EVM-compatible blockchain indexer written in rust.

 This repository contains a program to index helpful information from any EVM-compatible chain into a PostgreSQL database.